 When your business or industry is in the news, drop a note to your journalist list with a quote and a take.
 Not a pitch.
 Not an ask for coverage.
 Just value.
 Something like "I saw the news about [industry development].
 Here is our take on what it means for [relevant stakeholders].
 If you are interested in more, hit reply."
 That is it.

 Lead with value.
 Always lead with value.
 The journalists who find your insights useful will start to see you as a source.
 They will reply.
 They will ask for quotes on future stories.
 They will reach out when they are working on something in your space.
 This is how real media relationships are built, and real media relationships are what produce real press coverage.
+This approach is consistent with guidance published in Columbia Journalism Review and Poynter, both of which consistently note that journalists prioritize sources who demonstrate sustained subject-matter expertise over cold outreach.

 We have seen this strategy turn business owners who had zero media presence into go-to sources for reporters in their industry within six to twelve months.
 It is not instant, but the coverage it produces is genuine, editorial, and far more valuable than anything you could buy.